How do I sell my business?

 The initial information that is released about your business is often referred to as a teaser of flyer.
 It provides enough detail to outline the opportunity but not enough that your businesses identity is revealed.
 Of course, the main intent of the teaser or flyer is to generate interest and so it pays to include pertinent details.
 For Business to Customer (B2C) businesses, if the business is situated in a desirable location in a footfall rich area, this will be useful information to share.
 For Business to Business (B2B) businesses, however, details tend to be on a much higher level.
 An experienced advisor will provide guidance on the balance.

 How it works

-Once a buyer makes an enquiry, the first step is to put an NDA in place before the release of any further information regarding both the business and sale.
-It is a legally binding contract to restrict the use of information to the purpose of acquiring the business and allows data to flow between an acquirer and their advisors easily.
+Once a buyer makes an enquiry, the first step is to put the NDA in place before the release of any further information regarding both the business and sale.
+This legally binding contract restricts the use of information to the purpose of acquiring the business and allows data to flow between an acquirer and their advisors easily.
 Any buyer should not approach your staff, suppliers and customers unless they have your approval.

 Once the NDA has been signed, the potential buyer will be provided with an Information Memorandum.
 This is a working document that can name and describe the business in detail, alongside limited financial information or summary, but can still be ‘blind’ to the name of the business or its exact location, preferring this to be disclosed at the next stage.

 To put forward the right balance of information, these documents can include some or all:

 - Property and locations.